The Jazz Singer (1952 film)

-The Jazz Singer is a 1952 remake of the famous 1927 talking picture The Jazz Singer.
-It stars Danny Thomas, Peggy Lee, and Eduard Franz, and was nominated for an Oscar for best musical score.
-The film follows about the same storyline as the version starring Al Jolson.
-It was also distributed by Warner Bros.
-Pictures.
+The Jazz Singer is a 1952 remake of the groundbreaking 1927 film The Jazz Singer.
+The film was directed by Michael Curtiz and stars Danny Thomas, Peggy Lee and Eduard Franz.

 Plot

-As Jerry Golding, a young Korean War veteran, scales the heights of show business, he breaks the heart of his father, who had hoped that Jerry would instead follow in the footsteps of six consecutive generations of cantors in their family.
-Sorrowfully, Cantor David Golding reads the Kaddish service, indicating that, so far as he is concerned, his son is dead.
-A tearful reconciliation occurs when Jerry dutifully returns to sing the "Kol Nidre" in his ailing father's absence.
+As young Korean War veteran Jerry Golding scales the heights of showbusiness, he breaks the heart of his father David, who had hoped that Jerry would instead follow in the footsteps of six consecutive generations of cantors in their family.
+David sorrowfully reads the Kaddish service, indicating that as far as he is concerned, his son is dead.
+A tearful reconciliation occurs when Jerry dutifully returns to sing "Kol Nidre" in his ailing father's absence.